LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/knowledge-bases.md

     Click **Save** in the lower-right corner.

-5. After the KB has been created, we are presented with the various articles contained within our knowledge base.
-Selecting any individual article, we can see that each article contains intent qualifiers, which the NLU engine will use in conjunction with tags to match user intents to a specific article.
+5. After the KB has been created, you are presented with the various articles contained within the knowledge base.
+Selecting any, individual article, you can see that each article contains intent qualifiers, which the NLU engine will use in conjunction with tags to match user intents to a specific article.

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/advtutorial/kb_samplearticle.png">

-6. Back in our Getting Started KB page, click the **Add New** button from the upper-right corner to build upon our provided FAQ content.
+6. Back in the Getting Started KB page, click **Add New** in the upper-right corner to build upon our provided FAQ content.
 In the resulting **Add Article** form, complete with the following information:
     * **Title**: When are you open?
     * **Intent Qualifiers**:
         * What are your hours of operation?